ncrefe/Shortest_Path/README.md

-# Exercise 1: Shortest Paths
+# Exercise 1 Shortest Path
-The CSV file probabilities.csv includes the information for 11 players appearing in a match.
+The CSV file probabilities.csv contains information for his 11 players in the game.
-In the file, a value for a player on the main diagonal is the probability of the player scoring a goal.
-Each of the values in a row other than the value on the main diagonal is the probability that a pass is successful from this player to the related player.
-For example, a value in row 1, column 2 is the probability of a pass being successful from player 1 to player 2.
-A zero value for a player on the main diagonal means that the player cannot shoot and there is no probability for scoring a goal.
-However, other zero values mean that there is no edge from a player to another player.
-Hence, in this exercise the ball is now at the given player, and the aim is to find the path that maximizes the probability of the given player to score a goal.
+In this file, the player's value on the main diagonal is the probability that the player will score. goal.
+Each value in a row other than those on the main diagonal is a probability A successful pass from that player to the relevant player.
+For example, the value in row 1, Column 2 is the probability of a successful pass from player 1 to player 2. null value A player on the main diagonal means that the player cannot shoot and there is no one probability of scoring a goal.
+But any other zero value means no edge from a.
+From one player to another.
+So in this exercise the ball is in the hands of the designated player and The goal is to find a way to maximize the probability of a particular player scoring a goal.
-A path length is the sum of the values on the edges of the path.
-In order to minimize the product rather than the sum, we take logarithms.
-When the edge values are replaced by the logarithms, the shortest path is the smallest product (Because log(a*b)=loga + logb).
+Path length is the sum of the values at the ends of the path. to minimize it It's a product, not a sum.
+Take the logarithm. edge value Logarithmic, the shortest path is the smallest product (because log(a*b)=loga + logb).
+However, rather than minimizing joint probabilities, we should maximize them.
+So we
-However, we want to maximize the joint probability rather than to minimize it.
-Thus, we multiply the edge values by -1.
-With the preprocessing of the edge values and using a shortest path algorithm, we maximize the product rather than minimize the sum.
+Multiply the edge value by -1. edge value preprocessing and A shortest-path algorithm that maximizes the product instead of minimizing the sum.

-Two positional command-line arguments will be given to the program:
+Two positional command line arguments are passed to the program.

-1. Path of the probabilities file (e.g. data/probabilities.csv)
+1. Probability file path (e.g. data/probabilities.csv)

-2. A positive integer s for indicating the index of the player.
+2. A positive integer s specifying the player index.

-You can assume both path and s are valid (Such file exists and 0 ≤ s ≤ 10).
-This program is expected to do the followings:
+We can assume that both path and s are valid (such a file exists and 0 ≤ s ≤ 10).
+This program is expected to:

-1. Creates a directed graph.
+1. Create a directed graph.

-2. Reads the probabilities.csv file line by line and adds the probabilities to the graph.
+2. Read the probabilities.csv file line by line and add the probabilities to the graph.

-3. Displays the matrix given in the file.
+3. Display the matrix specified in the file.

-4. Preprocesses the edge values except for the self-edges in the graph by taking the logarithm 10 of an edge value and multiplying it by -1.
+4. Preprocess the edge values, excluding unique edges of the graph.

-5. Executes the Dijkstra’s shortest paths algorithm with the given player s as the source vertex using the preprocessed values.
+Log 10 of the edge value and multiply by -1.
+5. Run Dijkstra's shortest path algorithm with the specified player as the source.
+Vertices using preprocessed values.

-6. Since all the players in a match cannot shoot, to find the path maximizing the goal-scoring probability for the given player, the program performs postprocessing for the shooters.
-It multiplies the calculated value for a shooter by the probability of that shooter scoring a goal.
-If the given player is a shooter, the probability of scoring a goal has already been given and there is no need for multiplication.
+5. Because not all players can find the pass that maximizes their shots in the game Probability of scoring for a given player, for which the program performs post-processing Archer.
+Multiply the shooter's calculated value by its probability A shooter who scores a goal.
+If a given player is a shooter, the probability of scoring a goal is Goals are already given, no need for multiplication.

-7. Displays the path that maximizes the probability of the given player to score a goal.
+6. Display the path that maximizes the probability of the specified player scoring the goal.

 # Exercise 2: Greedy Algorithms

-This exercise uses times rather than probabilities.
-The CSV file times.csv contains the information of the times for 11 players present in a match.
-The values of the main diagonal indicate the shooting times for the players.
-Each of the other values in a row is the time taken for the player to pass the ball to the respective player.
-As in Exercise 1, a zero value on the main diagonal indicates that the player cannot shoot, and other zero values demonstrate the ball is not passed and there is no edge from a player to another player.
-In this exercise, the ball is now at the given player and the player tries to score a goal as quickly as possible.
-Hence, find the path that gets the ball to the goal in the shortest time.
+This exercise uses time rather than probability.
+The CSV file times.csv contains Information about his 11 player times present in the game. main diagonal value Provide player shooting time.
+Each other value in the row is a time Players are taken to pass the ball to each player.
+As in Exercise 1, null values on the main diagonal indicates that the player cannot shoot, other zero values ​​are The ball is not passed, indicating no advantage from one player to another. of In this exercise the ball is at a designated player and the player tries to score like a goal as soon as possible.
+Find the path for the ball to reach the goal in the shortest time.
-The idea is that if the player holding the ball can shoot, the player shoots.
-Otherwise, the player gives a pass to whomever the player can pass in the shortest time.
-But, the player does not choose the players who have already held the ball.
-If there are more than one player with the shortest time, the player chooses the one with the smaller index.
+The idea is that if the player in possession of the ball can shoot, the player shoots.
+Otherwise, A player gives a pass to whoever the player can pass in the shortest time. but the player Players already in possession of the ball are not selected. if there are multiple The player with the shortest time, the one with the lowest index, will be selected.
-If there is no one to pass the ball, it means it is not possible to shoot anyway and the input is invalid.
-You can think this situation does not happen.
+If there is no one to pass the ball, it means that you can't shoot anyway, and the input is invalid.
+You might think that such a situation would never happen.

-The program displays the matrix given in the file and the path that gets the ball to the goal in the shortest time.
+The program will display the matrix specified in the file and the path that will take the ball to the goal shortest time.